NBISweden/teaching_literature_club/docs/events/20251030/README.md

     I am sorry for all people that care about DEI that misleading papers such as `[Hazari et al., 2013]` (`[42]` in this paper) exist.
 It makes people researching DEI look needlessly stupid.
+    The author is mislead by that paper herself.

 - Q: How would you summarize the paper in one line?